Mar2ck/CrunchyPythonCLI/README.md

 python3 main.py
 ```

-### Prerequisites
+## Prerequisites

-In order to get the game running you will need to install these python packages.
+In order to get the game running you will need to install these packages.

 ```
 tlslite
 requests
 crunchyroll
 youtube-dl
+cfscrape
+node.js
 ```
-This can be installed with the following command on linux.
+The Python packages can be installed with the following command (delete the "sudo" on Windows):

 ```
-sudo pip3 install tlslite requests crunchyroll youtube-dl
+sudo pip3 install tlslite requests crunchyroll youtube-dl cfscrape
 ```

-If you don't have pip3 installed on Ubuntu run this:
+Node-JS is also needed and can be installed on Debian-based distros with this:
 ```
 sudo apt update
-sudo apt install python3-pip
+sudo apt install nodejs
 ```